Priyanka-Bnsl/Review-Analysis/README.md

 # Review-Analysis
-Predict whether the review is positive or negative
+Predict whether a review is positive or negative